mngoapp/mngoapp.github.io/index.md

 # Mngo - An Application Builder Platform

-A bring your own code or no code solution Application Builder.
+A bring your own code or no code solution Application Platform.
 A new programming language and DSL for building applications.